cc-archive/labs/contact.md

 * Email us. webmaster at the main Creative Commons domain, or mattl at the same place.
 You choose.

+### Contacting Matt

 * Follow me on GNU social or Twitter: @mattl (with a self hosted GNU social at <https://mattl.io>)

 * In person.
 If you're in the Boston, MA area or elsewhere.
 Let me know.
 I travel a fair amount to San Francisco, but also to Europe and other places in the US.

 I'm available to come talk about CC tech work at your event.

+### Contacting Rob

+* Follow me on GNU social or Twitter: @robmyers (for GNU social I'm on [quitter.se](https://quitter.se/robmyers)).

+* In person.
+If you're in the Vancouver, BC area or elsewhere.
+Let me know.
+I travel less than Matt but I love meeting up with people when I do.